olcf/olcf-test-harness/README.md

 ### Configuring the machine settings

 If you are using an OLCF machine, there are machine configuration files provided in `${OLCF_HARNESS_DIR}/configs/olcf_examples`.
-Please copy these into the `configs` directory.
+Please copy these into the `${OLCF_HARNESS_DIR}/configs` directory.
-If you are using a machine which is not provided in the `${OLCF_HARNESS_DIR}/configs/olcf_examples` directory, please see the [OTH User Guide](https://olcf.github.io/olcf-test-harness).
+If you are using a machine which is not provided in the `${OLCF_HARNESS_DIR}/configs/olcf_examples` directory, please see the [OTH User Guide](https://olcf.github.io/olcf-test-harness) for how to create a new machine.

 ### Specifying tests to run

 Once the `${OLCF_HARNESS_MACHINE}.ini` file is placed in the `${OLCF_HARNESS_DIR}/configs` directory, construct an input file to provide the OTH at run-time.
-In this example, we will name it `rgt.inp`, but the name is not important, as long as you specify the correct name with the `-i` command-line flag.
+In this example, we will name the file `rgt.inp`, but the name is not important, as long as you specify the correct name with the `-i` command-line flag.

 First, clone the OLCF Test Harness examples:
 ```